PathologyDataScience/triteia/README.md

 assert model.is_idle()
 ```

-The current hosted model configuration can also be queried
+The current hosted model configuration can also be queried.

 ```python
 model.get_config()
 ```

 # Inference <a name="inference"></a>

-Inference is performed using `inference.inference`.
+Inference is performed using `feature_extraction.inference`.
 This function consumes data from a simple iterator that emits data/metadata pairs.
-For single input models, data is provided as a numpy array.
-For multi-input models, data is provided as a dict of key value pairs linking numpy arrays to model input names (visible from `Model.get_config()`).
+For single-input models, data is provided as a numpy array.
+For multi-input models, data is provided as a dict of key-value pairs that map numpy arrays to model input names (visible in `Model.get_config()`).

-`inference` can apply preprocessing functions to data after loading and prior to inference by passing a callable to the `pre` argument.
+`inference` can apply preprocessing functions to the data after loading and before inference by passing a callable to the `pre` argument.

-> **Note:** For multi-input models all inputs require uniform batch dimensions.
-Duplicate singleton values where necessary to satisfy this requirement.
+> **Note:** For multi-input models, all inputs require uniform batch dimensions.
+You should duplicate singleton values where necessary to satisfy this requirement.

 # Developer guide <a name="developer-guide"></a>
 ## Testing <a name="testing"></a>
 ### Locally
-Testing and code formatting is automated using tox and pytest and can be run using `python -m tox run`.
+Testing and code formatting are automated with tox and pytest, and can be run with `python -m tox run`.
 Running this will evaluate the tests in the environments defined in `tox.ini` and will format the source using Black.
 Following testing, a coverage.html file will be located in .tox/coverage.

 Testing requires running a Triton server on the local machine.
-Tests are run using a `EfficientNetV2S.tensorflow` model that can be downloaded using pooch:
+Tests are run using an `EfficientNetV2S.tensorflow` model that can be downloaded using pooch:

 ```python
 import pooch